-As a Executive Fellow, Dr. Hammond focused on the GSBI's strategy.
-He has published extensively in the scientific and policy research literature; has lectured widely; and has served as a consultant to the White House science office, to several U.S. federal agencies, to the United Nations, and to several private foundations.
-He is also on the senior leadership team of Ashoka, where he is focusing on health care and rural connectivity sector development.
+As an Executive Fellow, Dr. Hammond is focused on the GSBI's strategy.
+He has published extensively in scientific and policy research literature; has lectured widely; and has served as a consultant to the White House science office, to several U.S. federal agencies, to the United Nations, and to several private foundations.
+He is also on the senior leadership team of Ashoka, where he is focusing on health care and rural-connectivity sector development.
 Dr. Hammond holds degrees from Stanford University and Harvard University in engineering and applied mathematics.

 James L. Koch